lizh1994/aws-static-site-cicd-lizhu/README.md

 ---

-## 💡 Lessons Learned
+## 🎯 Lessons Learned

-1. Least Privilege IAM

-Practicing least privilege caused multiple deployment failures at first, but gave me a deeper understanding of permission boundaries.

-2. Troubleshooting Skills

-CI/CD failures required me to trace logs, identify missing configs, and iterate fixes—building confidence in debugging cloud pipelines.

-3. Service Interactions
+1. IAM Permissions: Learned to balance least privilege with task feasibility.
+Many failures came from missing permissions, which pushed me to clarify the exact boundaries of each role.

+2. Troubleshooting: Developed the habit of checking error logs first and fixing issues systematically instead of guessing.

-Learned the importance of explicit artifact passing between stages.
-For example, a missing build artifact in CodeBuild blocked deployment until I correctly configured artifact outputs.
+3. Service Interactions: Realized the importance of mapping how services pass data.
+For example, forgetting build artifact output caused repeated deploy failures until I fixed the build stage.

+### Key takeaway: Hands-on practice, combined with a problem-solving mindset, is the most effective way to learn AWS.